iChun/Hats/src/main/resources/assets/hats/mod/readme.txt

 This text file is to explain how HatModMobSupport.json works.

+IMPORTANT: When submitting a PR to the main git repository, please include screenshots (a link to an imgur album is also fine) of the mobs you are adding, looking straight ahead, looking upwards, and looking downwards.

 The JSON file is structured in a way where { <className> { <property> : <propertyType>...etc } }

 Examples of classNames: